OSPF - manual neighbor configuration

 OSPF has certain network types that do not automatically create neighbor adjacencies.
 These network types are Non-Broadcast Multi-Access (NBMA) and Point to Multipoint Non-broadcast (PtMP-NB).

-These network types don't inherently support broadcast or multicast capabilities for OSPF Hello packets.
+These network types don't inherently support broadcast or Multicast capabilities for OSPF Hello packets.
 Thus, in order to form neighbor adjacencies, OSPF requires that a manual configuration of the neighbors be implemented so that unicast Hello packets can be sent directly to the indicated IP address.
 This can be done using the neighbor command under the ospf router configuration mode.
 An example of such a configuration can be found below:

 R1(config)#router ospf 1 R1(config-router)#neighbor 192.168.123.2 R1(config-router)#neighbor 192.168.123.3